getodk/skunkworks-crow/README.md

 [Download APK](https://github.com/opendatakit/skunkworks-crow/releases)

 ## 3. Using skunkworks-crow<a name="using-skunkworks-crow"></a>
-Share app can be used by enumerators in sharing forms and by supervisor in reviewing the forms.
+Skunkworks-crow app can be used by enumerators in sharing forms and by supervisor in reviewing the forms.

 ### 3.1 Viewing category of forms<a name="view-category"></a>

 Launch the app to see a listing of all distinct versions of blank forms on the home screen.
 Tapping on any form will open a screen with four different tabs showing the statistics, sent, received and reviewed.

 To view details of any form category tap on any category shown on home screen.
 <p align="center">